Express Entry is an immigration management system which selects skilled workers to Canada under Federal Economic programs.

 - Have at least 2 years of full -time work experience (or an equal amount of part-time work experience) in a skilled trade within the 5 years before they apply;

-- Meet the job requirements for that skilled trade, as set out in the National Occupational Classification (NOC) of their primary occupation, except for needing a certificate of qualification;
+- Meet the job requirements for that skilled trade, as set out in the NOC of their primary occupation, except for needing a certificate of qualification;

 - Have an offer of full-time employment for a total period of at least 1 year or a certificate of qualification in that skilled trade issued by a Canadian provincial, territorial or federal authority;

-- Meet the required levels in English or French for each language ability (speaking, reading, writing and listening);
+- Meet the required levels in English or French for each language ability (CLB level 5 in speaking and listening, CLB level 4 in writing and reading);

 CANADIAN EXPERIENCE CLASS

-To qualify for the CEC through Express Entry, candidates must meet the following conditions:
+To qualify for the Canadian Experience Class (CEC) through Express Entry, candidates must meet the following conditions:

-- Have gained their work experience in Canada with the proper authorization;
+- Have gained their work experience in Canada with the proper authorization as foreign workers;

 Upon review of your credentials, we confirm that you qualify under at least one of the above programs.